 Women might also experience these symptoms, including angina, but also have unexplained nausea and sweating.
 They may also feel more fatigued than usual.

 More than 30 percent of heart-related deaths in the United States can be attributed to smoking.
 Smoking damages the lining of the arteries and the heart.

-“Nicotine and other chemicals from the cigarettes damage the lining of the arteries and heart, then when there is damage, the cholesterol passes through the artery and builds up in those areas,” said Joseph Gunasekera, MD, FACC, cardiologist with Kettering Health Network.
+“Nicotine and other chemicals from the cigarettes damage the lining of the arteries and heart, then when there is damage, the cholesterol passes through the artery and builds up in those areas,” says Joseph Gunasekera, MD, FACC, a cardiologist with Kettering Health.
 “When the cholesterol builds up in the wall, then the artery starts to narrow.
 Continuing to smoke majorly increases your risk.”

-While some proponents insist it is safer to use electronic cigarette vapor for the smoker’s nicotine fix, “vaping” can lead to the same types of problems.
-The primary component, nicotine, is still flooding the arteries and creating the damage that allows plaque to collect and constrict the blood vessels.
+While some proponents insist it is safer to use electronic cigarette vapor for the smoker’s nicotine fix, “vaping” can lead to the same problems.
+The primary component, nicotine, is still flooding the arteries and creating damage that allows plaque to collect and constrict the blood vessels.

 Risks and prevention

 There are five primary risk factors for coronary artery disease: